Skip to main content

 Loading...

-As we all know, there are two things that are absolutely necessary to keep plants alive: water and light.
+As we all know, two things are absolutely necessary to keep plants alive: water and light.
+This article is short, but feel free to jump straight to the demo.

-These two features are the bare minimum for a smart indoors farming solution, but there many other capabilities that can be added to the system, such as:
+These two features are the bare minimum for a smart indoor farming solution, but many other capabilities can be added to the system, such as:

 System overview